-Based on signed provider agreements, each Home and Community-Based Services (HCBS) provider is required to permit the Kansas Department of Health and Environment (KDHE), the Kansas Department for Aging and Disabilities (KDADS), their designee, and/or any other governmental agency acting in its official capacity to examine any records and documents that are necessary to ascertain information pertinent to the determination of the proper amount of a payment due from the Medicaid program.
+Based on signed provider agreements, each HCBS provider is required to permit the Kansas Department of Health and Environment, the Kansas Department for Aging and Disabilities (KDADS), their designee, or any other governmental agency acting in its official capacity to examine any records and documents that are necessary to ascertain information pertinent to the determination of the proper amount of a payment due from the Medicaid program.
 Additionally, the Division of Legislative Post Audit contracts with an independent accounting firm to complete Kansas' statewide single audit on an annual basis.
 The accounting firm must comply with all requirements contained in the single audit act.
-The Medicaid program, including all HCBS waivers, is a required component of the single state audit.
+The Medicaid program, including all home and community based services waivers is a required component of the single state audit.
 Independent audits of the waiver will look at cost-effectiveness, the quality of services, service access, and the substantiation of claims for HCBS payments.
-These issues are addressed in a variety of ways, including statewide single annual audit, annual financial and other audits of the Managed Care Organizations (MCOs), encounter data, quality of care and other performance reviews/audits, and audits conducted on HCBS providers.
-There are business practices of the State that result in additional ongoing audit activities that provide infrastructure/safeguards for the HCBS programs:
+These issues are addressed in a variety of ways, including: statewide single annual audit; annual financial and other audits of the KanCare MCOs; encounter data, quality of care and other performance reviews/audits; and audits conducted on HCBS providers.
+There are business practices of the state that result in additional ongoing audit activities that provide infrastructure/safeguards for the HCBS programs, including:

 - a.
-Because of other business relationships with the State, each of the following HCBS provider entities are required to obtain and submit annual financial audits, which are reviewed and used to inform their Medicaid business with Kansas: Aging and Disability Resource Centers (ADRC); Community Mental Health Centers (CMHC); Community Developmental Disability Organizations (CDDO); and Centers for Independent Living (CIL). - b.
+Because of other business relationships with the state, each of the following HCBS provider entities are required to obtain and submit annual financial audits, which are reviewed and used to inform their Medicaid business with Kansas: Area Agencies on Aging; Community Mental Health Centers; Community Developmental Disability Organizations; and Centers for Independent Living. - b.
 As a core provider requirement, FMS providers must obtain and submit annual financial audits, which are reviewed and used to monitor their Medicaid business with Kansas.

-Under the KanCare program, payment for services is being made through per member per month payments by the State to the contracting MCOs.
-(The payments the MCOs make to individual providers, who are part of their networks and subject to contracting protections/reviews/member safeguards).
+Under the KanCare program, payment for services is being made through the monthly pmpm paid by the state to the contracting MCOs.
+(The payments the MCOs make to individual providers, who are part of their networks and subject to contracting protections/reviews/member safeguards.)
 The Kancare MCO is responsible for conducting post payment review for payments.
 The MCO monitors claims payments to ensure members are receiving the services defined in the plan of care.
 If there were concerns regarding a provider's billing practice, the MCO would conduct a claims audit which includes requesting provider documentation for services rendered.
 The MCO has ongoing audits for all services rendered to waiver members.
 Monthly MCO meetings occur with the MCOs, KDADS and KDHE staff and leadership.
 At these meetings, any concerns are shared, and follow-up is performed.

-Payments to MCOs are subject to ongoing monitoring and reporting to CMS, consistent with the Special Terms and Conditions (STCs) issued with approval of the related 1915(b) waiver.
-Those STCs include both monitoring of budget neutrality as well as general financial requirements and also a robust evaluation of that demonstration project, which addresses the impact of the KanCare program on access to care, the quality, efficiency, and coordination of care, and the cost of care.
+Payments to MCOs are subject to ongoing monitoring and reporting to CMS, consistent with the Special Terms and Conditions issued with approval of the related 1915(b) waiver.
+Those STCs include both monitoring of budget neutrality as well as general financial requirements, and also a robust evaluation of that demonstration project which addresses the impact of the KanCare program on access to care, the quality, efficiency, and coordination of care, and the cost of care.